f

 Contact Ocean Divers at info@oceandivers.com.au or call 9579 2600

-You will receive your CDAA Digital manual to read over before the first session of the course.
+You will receive your CDAA eLearning to complete before the course.

 Terms & Conditions